PX4/PX4-user_guide/en/middleware/micrortps.md

 This should not be a problem if [Fast RTPS is installed in the default location](../dev_setup/fast-rtps-installation.md).
 :::

-### Enable UART on an OBC (onboard computer)
+### Enable UART on a companion computer

-For UART transport on a Raspberry Pi or any other OBC you will have to enable the serial port:
+For UART transport on a Raspberry Pi or any other companion computer you will have to enable the serial port:

 1. Make sure the `userid` (default is pi on a Raspberry Pi) is a member of the `dialout` group: